klgh/kaleighscruggs/content/export2/post/2018/06/2018-06-15-friday-favorites-3/index.md

 ---
-title: "Friday Favorites #3"
+title: 'Friday Favorites #3'
-date: "2018-06-15"
+date: '2018-06-15'
 categories:
-  - "life"
+  - 'life'
-coverImage: "FridayFavorites.png"
+coverImage: 'FridayFavorites.png'
 ---

 Happy Friday!
 This week has flown by for me!
 I felt like Monday started out slow, but then things quickly sped up.
 Here are some of my favorites from this week!